Interested in 3D printing? Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printing.

 3D printing companies are no different than other companies when it comes to trustworthiness.
 The same precautions should be taken when looking into using a 3D printing company’s services as with any other company.
 To be safe, use Google to do some research on the company and look for customer experiences and reviews.

-These 3D printing companies are beyond doubt: 32 Best Online 3D Printing Services in 2017
+These 3D printing companies are beyond doubt: 3D Printing Service Guide: 32 Best 3D Printing Services 2017

 On-demand manufacturing and mass customization will have tremendous effects on our economies.
 Here is a detailed article on this subject: How 3D Printing Will Change The World.